CAMMA-public/SurgVLP/README.md

 ```

 ## Citing SurgVLP
-Please cite this work if you find its interesting and useful:
+Please cite this work if you find it interesting and useful:
 ```bibtex
 @article{yuan2023learning,
   title={Learning multi-modal representations by watching hundreds of surgical video lectures},